Year End Clearance Sale!

 Looking for some amazing Clams for your reef aquarium?

-INFORMATION ABOUT ALL TRIDACNA CLAMS
+INFORMATION ABOUT KEEPING TRIDACNA CLAMS

 Water Condtions & Lighting

 Coloration in clams is greatly affected by viewing angle.
 All of our photos are 'top down' shots.
 Color will vary in your tank especially if viewed from the side and under different lighting.
 Photos shown are accurate in our tanks photographed under T-5 fluorescent lighting or out in our greenhouse under natural sunlight.
 Due to changes in viewing angles and with so many lighting possibilities in different tanks you may see different coloration.

 For more information about clam care please check our Clam Care page under the Reef School tab at the top of the page for more detailed information about how to properly care for your new clam.